 According to Article 4, point (2) of Directive (EU) 2016/797, the CCS Trackside Subsystem shall comply with the TSI in force at the time of the request for authorisation of placing in service.

-When a revision of this TSI comes into force, the EC type or design examination certificate for the subsystem remains valid unless it is required to be revised according to the transition regime of a TSI change as defined in Appendix B (Table B2) of this TSI.
+From 28 September 2023, the EC type or design examination certificate for the subsystem issued according to CCS TSI 2016/919 including all the amendments remains valid unless it is required to be revised according to the transition regime for CCS TSI 2023/1695 including all amendments changes as defined in Appendix B (Table B2).

+For EC type or design examination certificate for the subsystem issued against other versions of the CCS TSI a specific gap analysis shall be performed identifying any differences between the other version of the CCS TSI and the CCS TSI 2016/919 including all amendments, within the scope of the changes proposed to the subsystem.
+The authorising entity shall judge whether these differences impact the validity of the current certificates.
+For the differences between CCS TSI 2016/919 including all amendments and CCS TSI 2023/1695 including all amendments, they should be managed according to the transition regime for CCS TSI 2023/1695 including all amendments changes as defined in Appendix B (Table B2).

 Interoperability constituents

-EC design or type certificates of interoperability constituents already placed on the market based on a previous version of this TSI remain valid even if a revision of this TSI comes into force, unless a requirement is applicable at CCS subsystem which impacts the interoperability constituent (as specified in Table B1.1 or Table B2 of Appendix B) or unless explicitly otherwise specified in the revision of this TSI within Table B3 of Appendix B.
+EC design or type certificates of interoperability constituents already placed on the market based on CCS TSI 2016/919 including all the amendments remain valid after 28 September 2023, unless a requirement is applicable at CCS subsystem which impacts the interoperability constituent (as specified in Table B1.1 or Table B2 of Appendix B) or unless explicitly otherwise specified in Table B3 of Appendix B.

-During this time, these interoperability constituents are permitted to be placed on the market without a new design or type examination.
+During this transition period, these interoperability constituents are permitted to be placed on the market without a new design or type examination.

 Legacy systems